Profile

 1. 1

-Pour the honey into a copper pot and bring it to the boil, stirring continuously with a wooden spoon.
+Pour the honey into a copper pan and bring it to a gentle boil, stirring constantly with a wooden spoon.

 2. 2